 Advancing the teaching profession.

-The Center for Teaching—a partnership between Westminster and Drew Charter School—is devoted to helping teachers improve their understanding of the craft of teaching through programs and resources that facilitate their learning.
+The Center for Teaching is devoted to helping teachers improve their understanding of the craft of teaching through programs and resources that facilitate their learning.
 We design and implement programs to support faculty professional development.

 - Curriculum development and identification of best practices in all grade levels and disciplines.
 The Center supports faculty with grants during the school year and in the summer to work on designing and building new lessons, project based learning units, and integrate assessment strategies